-Along with frequency, fast travel times are essential.
+Along with frequency, fast service is essential.
 The need for faster, direct bus service continues to grow.
 As Nassau County adds jobs, more residents will look for ways to commute as efficiently as possible.
 Express service would provide faster trips between transit centers, employment hubs, colleges, hospitals, shopping, and entertainment centers.
 By limiting the number of stops and leveraging technology such as signal prioritization, express buses can reduce trip times by up to 20%.
 Quicker travel alternatives will help Nassau County to continue to move forward.

 While there is still a great need for local service, express service provides a faster and smoother trip for customers making longer trips.
-Express service would run every 5 - 10 minutes during peak periods and every 15- 20 minutes during off-peak times.
+Express service would run every 5 - 10 minutes during peak periods and every 15-20 minutes during off peak times.

 Currently, only the N6 & N4 feature express service.
-NICE would hope to add new express service on to the N16, N22, N20 & N24.
-NICE would also propose to add new express service on Saturday and Sunday.
+NICE would add new express service on to the N16, N22, N20 & N24.
+NICE would also add new express service on Saturday and Sunday.
+Additionally, NICE would create a new express route connecting Mineola LIRR with the new Coliseum Hub Project.